komidore64/code-challenge3/README.md

 attribute readers.

-After that I would change the data model from a hash of hashes into a flat array or `DataEntry` objects.
+After that I would change the data model from a hash of hashes into a flat array of `DataEntry` objects.
 This would let me write a number of convenience methods for filtering that array based on location and/or programming language.

 These described changes would make maintenance of the `Processor` easier because there's less direct logic against primitives in your face.
+Visually there would be more method calls on higher level objects as opposed to direct manipulation of hashes and hashes of hashes.

 ## How to run it